 It is normal for many people to feel shy, especially in new and unfamiliar situations.
 Shyness usually goes away when you have become more comfortable in a new place.
 Shyness is something most people will be able to grow out of.
 Selective mutism is not something that you just grow out of.

-This blog post is not to say that people with selective mutism can’t be shy.
-In my last blog post I mentioned that everyone with selective mutism is different, so some can be shy too.
-I have struggled with shyness too and I still do most of the time.
-I don’t remember if I was shy as a kid or if I just had selective mutism back then.
-It is important though to understand that shyness and selective mutism are not the same thing.
+I’m not saying that people with selective mutism can’t be shy.
+Every individual is different so some might struggle with shyness too.
+It is really important though to understand that shyness and selective mutism are not the same thing.
 Many go undiagnosed or misdiagnosed for years because others think that they are just shy.

 Selective mutism is so much more than just being shy.